cenk1cenk2/docker-softether-vpncli/README.md

 * `chmod +x init-env.sh && ./init-env.sh && nano .env` for configuration.

 ### Manual Setup
-If it is not possible to run the shell script that will generate the default .env file or running it directly from command line the explanation for the all the variables can be found below.
+If it is not possible to run the shell script that will generate the default .env file or running it directly from the command line the explanation for all the variables can be found below.

-Only mandatory variables are: $CONNNAME and $SLEEPTIME.
-But they both have default values to fallback to if you dont want to define any variables while running on command line.
+Only mandatory variables are $CONNNAME and $SLEEPTIME.
+But they both have default values to fall back to if you don't want to define any variables while running on the command line.

 #### Example Setup
 ```docker run -d cenk1cenk2/softether-vpncli -v ./connectionname.vpn:/defaultconn.vpn```